10 Exclusive Books With Morally Grey Characters

 5. Vicious (Villains)

 We follow two young men who were roommates and rivals in college.
 They discovered a way to develop these extraordinary abilities that come at the expense of your soul.
-Years later, their rivalry has come about anew, and people are being killed, and lots of things are happening.
+Years later, their rivalry has come about anew; people are being killed, and lots of things are happening.

-So, It’s an exciting exploration of morality because you might root for one of these two characters over the other, but neither of them is moral.
+So, It’s an exciting exploration of morality because you might root for one of these two characters over the other, but neither is moral.
 They’re both the hero of their own story.
-If you want something with fantastic elements to explore gray morality, this is a good one to pick up.
+If you want something with fantastic elements to explore gray morality, this is a good one.

 Author: V. E. Schwab